hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Move...`

-This allows you to move selected channels up/down :kbd:`PageUp`, :kbd:`PageDown`, or directly to the top/bottom :kbd:`Shift-PageUp`, :kbd:`Shift-PageDown`.
+Lets you reorder the selected channels in the list:

+- To the top :kbd:`Shift-PageUp`
+- Up one line :kbd:`PageUp`
+- Down one line :kbd:`PageDown`
+- To the bottom :kbd:`Shift-PageDown`

 .. _bpy.ops.anim.channels_fcurves_enable: